+ARTICLE 27.
+UNIFORM ALLOWANCE.

+- 27.1 The City agrees to provide by August 31st of each year an annual uniform allowance of \$200 for Public Works employees to use toward the purchase of work pants.
+This allowance is in addition to the City-provided shirts for Public Works employees. - 27.2 If the Public Works Director determines they are needed, the City agrees to pay up to \$250 for employee safety boots, boot repair or boot related supplies by August 31st of each year to those employees required to utilize such boots in their employment.
+Employees are required to pay for any costs above \$250.

 ARTICLE 28.
-UNIFORM ALLOWANCE.

-- 28.1.
-The City agrees to provide by August 31st of each year an annual uniform allowance of \$200 for Public Works employees to use toward the purchase of pants.
-This allowance is in addition to the City-provided shirts for Public Works employees. - 28.2.
-If the Public Works Director determines they are needed, the City agrees to pay up to \$250 for employee safety boots, boot repair or boot related supplies by August 31st of each year to those employees required to utilize such boots in their employment.
-Employees are required to pay for any costs above the \$250.

-ARTICLE 29.
 PERSONAL PROPERTY REPLACEMENT.

-- 29.1.
-The City shall reimburse bargaining unit employees for clothing and other personal property items that are stolen, damaged, lost in a work related incident, destroyed during the performance of work duties, during the performance of hazardous tasks, or who, while in the performance of assigned duties, becomes the subject of an unprovoked attack.
-The City's obligation herein shall not arise unless the employee is unable to be reimbursed from any other source provided; however, the City shall be responsible for seeking reimbursement of expenses that my be paid through court order of restitution. - 29.2.
-Such reimbursement shall be limited to items of personal property that are reasonably required in order for the employee to perform his/her duties, excluding uniform items which are covered by the Uniform Allowance provision.
+- 28.1 The City shall reimburse bargaining unit employees for clothing and other personal property items that are stolen, damaged, lost in a work-related incident, destroyed during the performance of work duties, during the performance of hazardous tasks, or when, while in the performance of assigned duties, the employee is the subject of an unprovoked attack by a third-party who causes the damage.
+The City's obligation shall not arise unless the employee is unable to be reimbursed from any other source; provided, however, the City shall be responsible for seeking reimbursement of expenses that may be paid through court-ordered restitution. - 28.2 Such reimbursement shall be limited to items of personal property that are reasonably required in order for the employee to perform his/her duties, excluding uniform items which are covered by the Uniform Allowance provision.
 It shall be further limited to situations in which the employee was in no way responsible for the loss or damage of the item.

+ARTICLE 29.
+GRIEVANCE PROCEDURE.

+29.1Grievance procedures for employees are provided in the City's Personnel Rules.

+- 29.2 DISCIPLINARY ACTION. - 29.3 Disciplinary action procedures are found in the City's Personnel Rules.

 ARTICLE 30.
-GRIEVANCE PROCEDURE.

-30.1.
-Grievance procedures for employees are provided in the City's Personnel Rules.

-30.2.
-DISCIPLINARY ACTION.

-30.3.
-Disciplinary action procedures are found in the City's Personnel Rules.

-ARTICLE 31.
 PERSONNEL FILES / PERFORMANCE EVALUATIONS.